 where $C=\mu_G(Y)/\nu_G(X)$.
 The conclusion follows by taking

 and we can see that $f(\varepsilon)\to 0$ as $\varepsilon\to 0$ uniformly when $a,b$ taken values in a compact set by elementary computations. \end{proof}

 The next proposition is the main result of the section.
-As we mentioned in the introduction, the proof uses a discretized ``spillover'' method.
-We remark that one can always make the proof continuous like what we did in Section 4, but we give a discrete proof here since we believe this reflects our idea in a clearer way.
+As mentioned in the introduction, the proof uses a discretized ``spillover'' method.
+We remark that one can always make the proof continuous as we did in Section 4, but we give a discrete proof here since we believe this reflects our idea in a clearer way.

 \begin{proposition} Suppose $G$ is a locally compact group with $H=\ker(\Delta_G)$ satisfying $\BM(n)$.
 Suppose the map $\Delta_G: G \to (\RR^{>0},\times)$ is a quotient map of topological groups, then $G$ satisfies $\BM(n+1)$. \end{proposition} \begin{proof} Since $X$ and $Y$ are compact, there are $a_1,a_2,b_1$ and $b_2>0$, such that